Kalina people: Language

-They speak Kali'na, belonging to the family of Cariban languages, is today still spoken by above 10,000 people in the coastal strip that stretches from Venezuela (5,000 speakers) to Brazil (100) passing through Guyana (475), Suriname (2,500) and French Guiana (3,000 people).
+They speak Kaliʼna, belonging to the family of Cariban languages, which today is still spoken by above 10,000 people in the coastal strip that stretches from Venezuela (5,000 speakers) to Brazil (100) passing through Guyana (475), Suriname (2,500) and French Guiana (3,000 people).

 Thanks to the relatively significant number of speakers, it is one of the most likely Amazonian tongues to survive.
 Some experiments with written transcription were undertaken in French Guiana.
-Linguistic standardization of a Kali'na writing system however is plagued by the diversity of the many different forms of the written language currently in use, which have been influenced by the languages of the colonists of the countries in which the Kali'na live, Spanish, Portuguese, Dutch, French and English.
-Thus, even as far as their ethnonym is concerned, Kali'na, there are no fewer than nine different writing systems.
-Kali'na therefore remains a primarily oral language.
+Linguistic standardization of a Kaliʼna writing system however is plagued by the diversity of the many different forms of the written language currently in use, which have been influenced by the languages of the colonists of the countries in which the Kaliʼna live, Spanish, Portuguese, Dutch, French and English.
+Thus, even as far as their ethnonym is concerned, Kaliʼna, there are no fewer than nine different writing systems.
+Kaliʼna therefore remains a primarily oral language.